snhmibby/jurjen.dev/content/tutorial/tags.md

 Along the way we discover Hugo's archetypes, front matter, 'taxonomies' and will create a simple card view with CSS.
 <!--more-->

-# Creating order: action plan.
+# Order documents in series
 Now we have some documents in our tutorials section, it is time to organize them.
 To this effect we will do the following:
 1. Create an [archetype](https://gohugo.io/content-management/archetypes/) file for tutorials.